martinandert/except/README.md

 # except

-A function that returns a copy of the plain object given as first argument but without the keys provided as the other argument(s).
+A utility function that returns a copy of the object given as first argument but without the keys provided as the other argument(s).

 ## Installation